msghiorso/nginx/README.md

 As our production environment is moving from Apache to Nginx, it makes more sense for our development environments to closely mirror that environment.
 It's going to be a bit of a journey to get there, so let's get started.

 (Most of the following assumes you already have Xcode installed on your system.
-If not, go grab it from [[http://developer.apple.com/]] or the Mac App Store, though the latter costs $4.99.)
+If not, go grab it from the [Mac App Store](http://itunes.apple.com/ca/app/xcode/id448457090?mt=12)

 ## Step 1: Install [Homebrew](http://mxcl.github.com/homebrew/)